Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ---

+# Trust

-So you want to make some kind of agreement to coordinate with another person.
+So you want to make some kind of agreement.
+But you don't want to get ripped off.

+Notes:

-But you don't want to get ripped off. (we'll build my house this week, then we'll build your house next month.)
+For example: we'll build my house this week, then we'll build your house next month.

+---v

-Trust
+# Personal vs Rational Trust

-- genuine trust - you can build it over time through a slow give and take like you do with your family or long term business partners for example
+- personal trust - you can build it over time through a slow give and take like you do with your family or long term business partners for example
-- you can believe that a person will act faithfully because they are incentivized to do so.
+- rational trust - you can believe that a person will act faithfully because they are incentivized to do so.

+---v
+## Trust: A Dirty Word

-The first kind of trust is sometimes a "dirty word" in web3 spaces.
+"trust" is sometimes a _dirty word_ in web3 spaces.

+TODO image of dealing with a shady-looking banker or bmv employee and thinking "do I really want this guy knowing where I live?"

+Notes:

+"less trust more truth" right?
+RIGHT?

+This saying refers to scenarios where you have to treat strangers as though you had personal trust with them.
+This happens all the time when you give a merchant your credit card number and trust that they won't buy stuff online with it.

+---v

+## Personal Trust for Performance

 The truth is that this kind of trust can make things really efficient, and it is reasonable to leverage this trust _when it is warranted_

 how to bootstrap genuine trust: start small and accept a small counterparty risk.
 Gradually increase over time.

+Notes:

+TODO too many words on this slide.
+MAke the same good point with fewer words.

 It takes a long time and a lot of effort and cumulative risk to bootstrap this trust, so if you have it, you should use it.

-When you shouldn't rely on genuine trust? when you don't have it.
-When the banker at the big bank tells you you can't have your money back unless you verify your identity by telling them where you live. (figure thinking do I really want this guy knowing where I live?)
+When you shouldn't rely on personal trust? when you don't have it.
+When the banker at the big bank tells you you can't have your money back unless you verify your identity by telling them where you live.

+---v

+## Rational Trust Everywhere

+Not really trust at all

+TODO decide what to actually _show_ on the slide
+Maybe a silly figure of margerine or something saying it isn't really butter.

+Notes:

+In the increasingly common case that you are interacting with strangers, and you do _not_ have personal trust, we strive for rational trust.
+Rational trust is not really "trust" in the dirty word sense at all.
+It is more of a civic trust.
+Knowing that the people you are interacting with are likely to honor their promises because they are incentivized to do so.
+We'll focus a lot on setting up these incentives this week.

 ---

+# Scaffolding Trust

+(show slides of bicycles, flying machines, electric lights evolving over time)

+Notes:
 So let's look at some existing technologies that allow us to scaffold the second kind of trust.
-Like all technologies, the older more original versions are not always as sexy as the newer versions.
+As in all lines of technology, the older more original versions are not always as sexy as the newer versions.
-(show slides of bicycles, flying machines, electric lights evolving over time)

-Promise
+---v

+## Promises and Reputation

 - how enforceable is it?
 - does it work in small setting?